alex-hazniuk/my-taxi-service/README.md

 # 🚖Taxi-service🚖
 ## Project description:
 ``````
-A simple web-application that supports registration, authentication and other CRUD operations.
+A simple web-application that supports driver registration, authentication.
+After registration you can see registered drivers, available cars, manufacturers and what driver which car drives, add, update and remove them.
 ``````
 ## Features:
 - registration like a driver;